njouanin/repool/README.md

 =========================

 `repool` is a Python library which provides a connection pool management for accessing a [RethinkDB](http://rethinkdb.com/) database. `repool` creates and maintains a configurable pool of active connection to a RethinkDB database.
 These connections are then available individually through a basic API.
+Internally, `repool` uses the Python [Queue](https://docs.python.org/3.4/library/queue.html) class which is thread-safe.
+This means that the same connection pool can be share between several threads.

 Installation